sanjayb-28/farmshare-intern-dev-project/README.md

 ## Overview

 Welcome to the FarmShare Intern Development Challenge!
-This project is a web-based calculator designed to help meat processors calculate labor savings and efficiency by tracking animal hanging weights and calculating the number of animal heads processed.
-Your task is to improve the application by fixing bugs, adding features, improving styling, and ensuring all tests pass.
+This project is a web-based calculator designed to help meat processors estimate their annual labor savings and costs when using FarmShare's platform.
+The calculator allows processors to select multiple animal species, enter their annual processing volumes, and see projected labor savings versus platform costs.

+The application calculates:

+- **Labor Savings**: Based on time saved per animal × number of animals processed
+- **Platform Costs**: $0.02 per pound of hanging weight
+- **Net Benefit**: Labor savings minus platform costs

+Your task is to fix the bugs in the code and tests, add features, improve styling, and ensure all tests pass.

 ## Live Demo